cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/eop/exchange-online-protection-eop.md

 The Help content for assisting EOP end users to manage spam consists of the following topics:

 - [Find and Release Quarantined Messages as an End User](http://technet.microsoft.com/library/e439b560-827a-4807-abd3-6b861c1ff786.aspx) Describes how end users can find and release their own spam-quarantined messages in the spam quarantine user interface, and optionally report them as not junk to Microsoft.

-- [Use end-user spam notifications to release and report spam-quarantined messages](../use-end-user-spam-notifications-to-release-and-report-spam-quarantined-messages.md) Similarly, this topic describes how end users can release their own spam-quarantined messages and optionally report them as not junk via end-user spam notification messages (which must be configured by your administrator).

 - [Submit spam, non-spam, and phishing scam messages to Microsoft for analysis](../submit-spam-non-spam-and-phishing-scam-messages-to-microsoft-for-analysis.md) Describes the different ways end users can submit spam (junk) and non-spam (not junk) messages to Microsoft.
 This topic includes links to the reporting tools available in Microsoft Outlook and OWA.

 - [Submitting malware and non-malware to Microsoft for analysis](../submitting-malware-and-non-malware-to-microsoft-for-analysis.md) Describes how end users can submit malware that made it past the filters, or submit a file that was incorrectly identified as malware.